mnoonan296/talkiepi/doc/README.md

 $openssl req -new -x509 -key key.pem -out cert.pem -days 1095
 ~~~

-Enter your passphrase again, and fill out the certificate info as much as you like.
-The only field that is important is the "Common Name" field as this isused to identify you on the Mumble server.
+Enter your passphrase again, and fill out the certificate info as much as you like, its not really that important if you're just hacking around with this.

 ~~~
 $openssl rsa -in key.pem -out nopasskey.pem